quynhchristinavu/pquynhvu.github.io/content/posts/personal/grad-school-journey/_index.md

 </div>

 ## M.Sc. - Time to narrow down my seemingly eclectic and vague interests

+My undergraduate research sparked my interest in understanding uncertainty in inference problems.
+My Master’s in Statistics from the University of Toronto further honed my intellectual and technical growth in statistical inference and the use of probability language to automatically and coherently account for uncertainty.

 ## Ph.D. - Piecing it together